Instructors: Prof. Stuart McGill,

 McGill, S.M.
 (2012) The Ultimate back: Assessment and therapeutic exercise, Second Edition

-Note: Master courses with limited enrollment, lasting 2 days, are occasionally taught by Professor McGill.
-These are most helpful for those considering becoming Providers of the McGill Method.
+Note: Two-day master courses with limited enrolment, are occasionally taught by Professor McGill.
+These are most helpful for those considering becoming McGill Method Master Clinicians.
+Please email email@example.com to be notified of the next McGill Method Level 2 – Master Assessment Course.

-Mr Proskewitz has been involved with Professor McGill for the past 12 years learning his approaches for assessment and performance training.
+Mr. Proskewitz has worked with Professor McGill for the past 12 years learning his approaches for assessment and performance training.
 He is a master trainer based in London UK.
 Professor McGill regularly refers difficult patients to Joel who assesses the individual to reach a precise diagnosis.
 Then an appropriate strategy to eliminate the pain triggers to wind down sensitivity is coached.
 This is followed with an exercise progression to create a foundation for pain-free movement.
-He has taught internationally with Professor McGill for the past two years.
+He has taught internationally with Professor McGill for the past three years.
 He teaches McGill 2, McGill 3 and the Back Mechanic course.

 He is an outstanding instructor and highly competent with the scientific history that is the foundation of the McGill approach.
 He has taught with Professor McGill internationally for the past 5 years.
 He is also an excellent diagnostician with a Doctor of Chiropractic degree prior to his years working side-by-side seeing patients with Professor McGill in the University research clinic.
 He teaches McGill 1, McGill 2 and the Back Mechanic course.